meryantona/Scripts/README.md

 This Bash script provides a comprehensive security scan of cron jobs on Linux systems.
 It systematically checks system-level and user-specific crontab entries, examines files in /etc/cron.d and periodic cron directories, looks for unauthorized crontab files, and reviews recent cron-related system logs.

+###### ➡️ processes_security_scan.sh

+This Bash script performs a comprehensive scan of system processes, providing a practical security sweep.
+It displays system-level processes, shows user-specific processes, presents a hierarchical process list, and provides detailed process information.
+The script uses color-coded output for better readability and includes interactive pauses to allow the user to review information at their own pace.

 ###### ➡️ mac_changer.sh

 Bash script designed to change the MAC address of a specified network interface, restart the interface, and then check network connectivity.